 H3: Amateur musicians outperform non-musicians in vocal emotion perception, in the Full and in the F0 condition.

-H4: Amateurs perform equal or better to professional musicians in the Full and the F0 condition.
+H4: Amateurs perform equally well or better to professional musicians in the Full and the F0 condition.

 Method

 For this analysis, we collapsed all participants from Part I into the group of amateur musicians and compared it to the groups of professional musicians and non-musicians reported in Nussbaum et al. (2024).
 Note that we added one participant to the professional group, because he held a master’s degree in music (see Part I), so numbers slightly diverge from the original publication.
 All professional musicians reported to have a music-related academic degree or a non-academic music qualification.
 Non-musicians were required not to play an instrument or engage in any other musical activities.
 For a more detailed description, please refer to Nussbaum et al. (2024).